I see no neutral things.

 For most of us, that’s an eminently logical presumption.
 Stimulus precedes response – I drop a brick on my foot and my foot smarts.
 I don’t have to think about it.

-Yet A Course in Miracles asks us to reconsider this and does so on the premise that the traditional perception of cause and effect is dead wrong.
-Salvation depends on reversing it, on realizing that we create a world of images each designed to invoke the emotional response that we’ve decided we want.
-Think about that too hard and it will make you dizzy.
+Yet A Course in Miracles asks us to reconsider this and does so on the premise that this traditional embodied perception of cause and effect is backwards.
+Salvation depends on reversing it, on realizing that through the power of thought, we create a world of images each designed to invoke the emotional response that we’ve decided we want.

 You see no neutral things because you have no neutral thoughts.
 It is always the thought that comes first, despite the temptation to believe that it is the other way around (W-pI.17.1:2-3).

-Lesson 17 is another step on the road to both appreciating this new belief system and enabling us to actually make positive use of it.
-Yesterday we explored the absence of neutrality in our thoughts – today we being to see how that lack of neutrality creates, or colors, every image that we perceive in the world.
-It is interesting to consider that our response to images that are painful are still images that we want.
-In time, this will become a turning point in our study, realizing that we do not really want to be healed, that we want the separation.
+So lesson 17 is another step on the road to both appreciating this new belief system and enabling us to actually make positive use of it.
+In Lesson 16, we explore the absence of neutrality in our thoughts; now we explore how that absence makes, or colors, every image that we perceive in the world.

-This lesson gives us a little taste of that reality when it drops this line:
+Still, this lesson gives us a little taste of that apparently larger and more powerful reality: